netetireallyhuman/Html2Pdf/README.md

 # Html2Pdf
-### Provides a C#-library for generating PDF files from websites, locally stored HTML files, or string lists, as well as a standalone command line tool.
+### Provides a C#-library for generating PDF files from websites, locally stored HTML files, or string lists, as well as a standalone command-line tool.
 Use the library 'Html2Pdf.dll' in your c#-programs or use directly the commandline-tool 'h2p' (https://github.com/netetireallyhuman/Html2Pdf/blob/master/h2p.zip?raw=true)

-You can invoke the commandline-tool without arguments to get help:
+### You can invoke the commandline-tool without arguments to get help:
 ```html
 h2p
 Insufficient arguments ()